mickael-ange/icinga2-ansible/icinga2-ansible-web2-ui/README.md

 Requirements
 ------------

-Mysql or MariaDB - Httpd or Nginx - PHP
+Mysql or MariaDB or PostgreSQL - Httpd or Nginx - PHP

 Dependencies
 ------------